-Oak bonsai should be fertilized once per month during the spring snd summer.
+Oak bonsai should be fertilized once per month during the spring and summer.
 Oak bonsai should not be fertilized in the fall or winter.
-Do not fertilize an oak bonsai tree if it is less than 1 year old.
+Do not fertilize an oak bonsai tree if it is less than one year old.

 What is the best temperature to keep an Oak bonsai?